 Just before the new term is about to start, I finally found the time to make a round up post of some of my culinary endeavours in August.
-Part one is about Ameland, a little island in the North Sea to which I go on holiday each year.
+This post is dedicated to Ameland, a little island in the North Sea to which I go on holiday each year.

 Every visit to the island means a visit to the baker’s for a selection of traditional island bakery products.
 But we also tried something new this year.

 This summer, I got inspired by this Oranjekoek project - to which Ramona kindly introduced me.
 I had never tasted the Frisian delicacy of Oranjekoek, so this was the right time to taste the koeken of Ameland’s two foremost bakeries.
 They looked really different from those which they created for the photo project!

 First we tried this one, which was not in the shop display yet and thus hastily decorated by the shopkeeper.
 Despite its lopsided whipped cream, it tasted amazing.
 I liked the fact that the fondant was still oozing, it went well with the drier texture of the cake.

 This one had a really nice decoration though I preferred the other cake’s whipped cream to the buttercream.
 The taste of this cake came closer to gevulde speculaas; nevertheless, it tasted good!

 I bought the Dutch version of Delicious. magazine, which featured a really inviting recipe for a beetroot tarte tatin.
 I was struggling in the small cottage kitchen (I had already broken a frying pan whilst trying to bake two pancakes at the same time).
 I had limited means to create the pie - luckily my mother’s love of wine means I always have an empty bottle at hand to use as a rolling pin.
 The oven wasn’t helping either; it took forever to get the pastry cooked, but in the end it was there, and the caramelised beetroots and goat’s cheese were a perfect combination!